-Thank you for your interest in becoming part of Parkinson's Advocates in Research.
-Through this program, you too can advance Parkinson's research and speed new treatments.
+Thank you for your interest in becoming part of Parkinson's Advocates in Research (PAIR).
+Through this program, you too can help to bring about better treatments at a faster pace.

 The PDF Learning Institutes are three-day trainings designed to prepare people living with Parkinson’s and care partners for work as Research Advocates.